Why has the Pound Sterling been falling?

 Reasons for the fall in the value of Pound post-Brexit June 2016

 - Uncertainty.
 Markets dislike the uncertainty over what will happen to UK politics, UK economy and the UK financial sector.
 The UK is not seen as a ‘safe haven’.
 Investors for looking for more certainty will prefer to save in US and Europe.

 - Less inward capital investment.
 Loss of Single Market.
-The Brexit vote makes it likely the UK will leave the Single Market (to be able to restrict the free movement of people), this will discourage much inward investment (see: levels of inward investment in UK).
+Since Brexit the UK has left the single market (to be able to restrict the free movement of people), which has discouraged much inward investment (see: levels of inward investment in UK).
 With less inward investment, there will be less long-term demand for sterling.

 - A predicted decline in portfolio investment.
 The City of London has been the dominant European trading centre, attracting many capital flows.
-Outside the EU and the single market, this is likely to make trading in the City of London less attractive.
-If there is a smaller flow of saving into the UK, then the Pound will fall in value.
+Outside the EU and the single market, trading in the City of London is less attractive, causing the Pound to fall in value.

 - Current account deficit.
-In 2016, the UK has a high current account deficit as a % of GDP.
+Since 2016, the UK has a high current account deficit as a % of GDP – up to 7% of GDP (see current account.
 This current account deficit has been financed by capital flows, but if these dry up, the Pound will have to fall to correct the imbalance in trade.

 General reasons for a decline in the value of Pound Sterling could include:

 - If Recession is forecast in UK.
 A recession means interest rates will stay low and more possible monetary easing.
 Lower interest rates make the UK a less attractive place to invest hot money flows (get a better return elsewhere)